galaxyeden/Candy-the-Catacorn/README.md

 - Various inspirations for the catacorn, but especially to the kid who asked me to paint their face as a catacorn when I was face painting some years ago.
 It was the first time I really started thinking what the features of a catacorn should be like.
 I hope you're doing well today, and I wish you all the best in life :) - also to the many people who've drawn catacorns (and caticorns and unicats) online, and I've taken inspiration from.

 - Also, on that note, credit to [Lisa Frank](https://lisafrank.com/) because cute Lisa Frank images were one of my childhood inspirations, and they're just awesome and made me like this style of art.
 A Google image search gave me more ideas for how to draw the board outline and even how to place components to be part of the art (e.g. using a capacitor as a nose, as one drawing I found had a very square nose).
+The purple Lisa Frank cat, especially, gave me the idea for how the whiskers could work on a component-kitty.
+And, only in Lisa Frank land do RGB LED cat eyes make sense :)

+- I used [this image from Freepik](https://www.freepik.com/free-vector/kawaii-style-unicorn-character-collection_4697393.htm#page=1&query=kawaii%20unicorn&position=7) for the general shape of the base (I needed something flatter than most to get the micro USB port in, and I liked how the cat's belly sat down) and head angle of the catacorn, and also for the style of the heart outline on the cheek.

+- [Emojipedia](https://emojipedia.org/) came in really useful to for bits of emoji-inspired inspiration, and the capacitive touch zones (which are the heart emoji from a font on my system).

 - Q - for being an awesome friend who has helped with so much of the EDA side of working this all out.
 Thank you for answering late night messages with silly questions!